elierotenberg/coding-styles/es6.md

 ## Commas

-- Always use trailing commas for multiline literals, never use them for single-line literals.
+- Trailing commas MUST be used for multiline literals, and MUST NOT be used for single-line literals.

 ```js
 // bad